 3 common law claims for wrongful dismissal.

-Since 1 July 2009 a new system of unfair dismissals has been in operation.
 A person has been “unfairly dismissed” under section 385 of the FW Act if all of the following apply:

 • the person has been dismissed;